 Why does Stripe need personal details for the Account Representative?

+Stripe needs to verify that a real, authorised individual is responsible for the account.
 This does not mean the person owns the charity.
 It means they are the named representative responsible for completing verification and confirming the account information.

 Why do trustees or directors need to be listed?